audunhalland/unimock/README.md

 `Foo__foo`.

-This type will implement MockFn, which is the entrypoint for creating clauses:
+This type will implement `MockFn`, which is the entrypoint for creating clauses:

 ```rust
 #[unimock]